Origin is another Dan Brown novel featuring Robert Langdon. Brown really hit a home run with the creation of this great character.

 In Origin, Langdon’s former student and friend Edmond Kirsch has announced to the world a new scientific discover that will produce a paradigm shift.
-But, of course, unexpected events intervene (I can’t tell you without giving an important plot point away), leaving Langdon and the beautiful Ambra Vidal, director of the Guggenheim Museum in Bilbao and the fiancé of the Spanish heir to the crown, in a race against time to find Edmond’s secret and release it to the world.
+But, of course, unexpected events intervene.
+I can’t tell you without giving an important plot point away.
+This leaves Langdon and the beautiful Ambra Vidal, director of the Guggenheim Museum in Bilbao and the fiancé of the Spanish heir to the crown, in a race against time to find Edmond’s secret and release it to the world.
 Langdon and Vidal are aided by Kirsch’s associate, Winston, whom readers will no doubt love.

 The entire release of Kirsch’s spectacular announcement is made on the Internet stage—millions of viewers around the world are watching.
 As Landon and Vidal urgently seek the password to Kirsch’s specially designed phone in order to release his discovery to the world, they are plagued by a constant stream of information leaks posted on a conspiracy network.
 The leaks endanger their lives by leading the press, police, and protesters to follow them, but which multiply viewership across multipole platforms.